For people who already speak — almost perfectly

 Stop making the same six English mistakes — especially when you speak.

 Short audio drills for the errors that survive years of fluency.
-Two minutes a day, on the patterns natives never correct you on — because they understood you anyway.
+Ten minutes a day, on the patterns natives never correct you on — because they understood you anyway.

 Continue€6.99/mo · €59/yr iOS & Android · practice screen-off

 You don't have a vocabulary problem.
-You have a handful of patterns that fossilised years ago and now run on autopilot — "since two years," "discuss about it," "I'm working here since Monday."
+You have a handful of patterns that locked in years ago and now run on autopilot — "since two years," "discuss about it," "I'm working here since Monday."

 We isolate them one at a time and drill them by ear, the way you actually use English: out loud, in the moment, under a little pressure.
 No grammar lectures — just the sound of getting it right until wrong feels wrong.
 Built for your phone: screen-off on the commute, lock-screen controls, one earbud at the gym.